DMEP/Portfolio/Year-1/Web-Design/ReadMe.md

 The html, ccs and image files for the website assignment.

 ## Test Plan
-A word document shoing how the website was tested at that point in time.
+A word document showing how the website was tested at that point in time.

 ## Assignment One; Appendix 1a, 1b, 1c
 Word documents created following the meetings with the client documenting her thoughts and desired changes through each meeting.